vserova/book/pages/ch_style.md

 [Doxygen-style comments](#doxygen-style-comments) are not needed for member function definitions or global function definitions because their comments are put with their declarations in the header file.

 For static functions, put all Doxygen-style comments immediately before the function definition.
-Prefix static functions with <span class="nctnt ncbi-var">s\_</span>.
+Prefix static functions with `s_`.

     bool g_MyFunc2
     (double  arg1,